patrickisgreene/hyperion/README.md

 </div>

 Hyperion is a highly Generic crate for working with lindenmayer systems (LSystems).
 Inspired by The [Algorithmic beauty of Plants](https://en.wikipedia.org/wiki/The_Algorithmic_Beauty_of_Plants).
-Made to work with all types of lssytems including:
+Made to work with all types of lsytems including:

 - Stochasic
 - Contextual